videojs/http-streaming/docs/bitrate-switching.md

 ![Final selection](images/bitrate-switching-4.png)

-If it turns out no rendition is acceptable based on the filtering described above, the first encoding listed in the master playlist will be used.
+If it turns out no rendition is acceptable based on the filtering described above, the first encoding listed in the main playlist will be used.

 If you'd like your player to use a different set of priorities, it's